urvi10/A24-practice-page/README.md

-# FrontEnd-Portfolio
+# FrontEnd-Practice
-Web designs using HTML5 and CSS (and some JS).
+Web design using HTML5 and CSS.